Domaine des Capriers - IGP Côtes de Thongue Les Larmes d'Ema blanc 2022

 “Enchanting!”

-With its fruity (exotic fruits, pineapple, and grapefruit) and spicy nose, with a hint of smoke, this lively white wine is captivating.
-The rich and vigorous palate reveals fruity flavors with a lively finish.
-It is the ideal companion for grilled fish or fish in sauce!
+With its nose that is both fruity (exotic fruits, pineapple, and grapefruit) and spicy, with a hint of smokiness, this lively white wine is truly captivating.
+On the palate, it is rich and robust, revealing fruity flavors with a lively finish.
+It’s the perfect pairing for grilled fish or fish in sauce!

-Buy your Capriers wines at the best price in a private sale!
+Buy Capriers wines at the best prices in a private sale!

 Eye